matrix-construct/construct/ircd/README.md

 which may introduce the actual application features (or the "business logic") of the server.
 These additional modules are found in the `modules/` directory;

-This library can be embedded by developers creating their own server or those who simply want to use the library of routines it provides.

 ##### libircd can be embedded in your application with very minimal overhead.

 Linking to libircd from your executable allows you to customize and extend the